Troubadour-Project/troubadour-fe/README.md

 ## Overview

-Troubadour was created to help music festivals manage their competition submissions.
-As an admin, you can log-in to view all submission, save your favorites, and vote on a winner!
-The winner will be displayed on the main page where everyone can come and see who won.
+Welcome to Troubadour!
+This application was created to help music festivals manage their competition submissions.
+As an administrator, you can log-in to view all submissions, save and view your favorites, and vote on a winner!
+Other users of the application have access to a submission form where they can fill out basic information and upload their profile picture and video.
+They can view their submission along with any other submissions for the contest made by other musicians.
+After a winner is selected by the administrators, it will be displayed on the main page where everyone can come and see who won!
-TBC...

 ## See how it works!